 It would be a lie to say Surya never bickered with Daichi, especially in the beginning when Daichi secretly liked to escalate even the smallest disagreements to the brink of all-out violence.
-But confrontation itself made Surya's skin prickle.
+But confrontation itself made his skin prickle.
 His heart lodged in his throat, and anxiety drew him so taut that he felt he'd snap in half.

-It was only after weeks of sidling up to Daichi that Daichi succeeded in needling a genuine outburst from Surya.
-An actual shout before Surya clapped a startled hand over his mouth, feeling a sense of dread and shame.
+It was only after weeks of sidling up to Daichi that Daichi succeeded in needling a genuine outburst from him.
+An actual shout before he clapped a startled hand over his mouth, feeling a sense of dread and shame.
 Yet nothing happened after that.
 He wasn't ignored at the table or neglected in their dorm.
 In fact, at the digs party they attended later that night, Daichi still drunkenly attached a balloon to Surya's hair so he could find him later.

 Fighting was normal; that's what Surya kept telling himself.
 Some conflict was inevitable and even healthy, because it meant he wasn't sacrificing what he liked or disliked in this relationship.